Revolutionary-Games/Thrive/doc/style_guide.md

 - `uint` type should not be used without a very good reason.

+- `System.Random` should be avoided as its state cannot be saved.
+Instead use the random number types in the `Xoshiro` namespace (check the documentation on the types for which generators are suitable for what kinds of numeric types).
+General advice is to use 128-bit generators for 32-bit types (`int`, `float`) and 256-bit generators for 64-bit types (`long`, `double`).

 - Unrelated uses should not share the same variable.
 Instead they should locally define their own variable instance.